Dynamic Backend System

 Based on the diagram above, the ServiceObject is the handle for a specific plugin.
 Feature A and Feature B both use the same ServiceObject, which returns an instance of Feature_A_Interface for Feature A and Feature_B_Interface for Feature B. The Feature classes derive from QIfAbstractFeature; the back-end interfaces derive from QIfFeatureInterface.

 In contrast to the normal QIfServiceObject, which represents a handle to a back-end plugin, the QIfProxyServiceObject doesn't need a plugin to work.
 It can be instantiated on the application side and filled with any QIfFeatureInterface derived class.
 QIfProxyServiceObject is useful for scenarios when a back-end implementation of a feature should not be done inside a separate plugin, but inside the application's code base itself.

 ProxyServiceObjects are also used for models that are properties of another feature.
 For more details, see Models.

-Based on the Climate Control QML Example, the detailed connection would be as follows:
+Based on the Climate Control QML Example, the detailed connection order would be as follows:

 - A ClimateControl element is created in QML.